Adoptions are more in the public eye but they are not made-for-TV movies.

 On the afternoon of July 2, 2013, my phone rang.
 It was our agency saying they had an expectant mom who would like to talk with me.
 Our conversation started quickly as I opened up and gave her the basics of who we are and what we are looking for in terms of openness, and we stumbled along together as we tried to see if we were a good fit for each other’s needs.

 Of course, our situation is not all-encompassing in terms of what exists in the adoption world, and I’m aware of that.
-There are birth parents who didn’t make the choice on behalf of their children.
-There are children who were taken from their homes and placed into safer situations.
-There are situations that might follow along closely with some made-for-TV story lines, but they are few and far between by wide margins, and the stories of positive adoptions aren’t there to counteract these stories’ negative effects on adoption culture.
+There are birth parents who didn’t choose on behalf of their children.
+Some children were taken from their homes and placed into safer situations.
+Some situations might follow along closely with some made-for-TV storylines, but they are few and far between by wide margins, and the stories of positive adoptions aren’t there to counteract these stories’ negative effects on adoption culture.

 It’s sad to think of what media sensationalism has done to the adoption community and the negative effects our children suffer as a consequence.
 It’s not just the parents who are hearing outlandish questions: It’s the children and the expectant parents who are afraid to make adoption plans because of misconceptions.

 So what can we do about it?
 We can write articles like these.
 You can write blog posts.
 You can share information on your Facebook, Twitter, etc. You can spread the message far and wide: our adoption stories are not made-for-TV movies.
 Our journeys have ups and downs, trials and tribulations, things that stretch our abilities and force us to grow, moments that break our hearts, and moments so cohesive and harmonious that we can’t help but believe we’re part of a greater divine plan.